“In whom you also are being built together for a dwelling place of God in the Spirit”- Ephesians 2:22

 by Amy Kellogg

-Amy is one of LLI's first alumni.
-She and her husband live in California where she is completing her mental health internship.
-She writes, "There are so many lessons that I still use from LLI.
+Amy (TRANSFORM 2014) is one of LLI's first alumni writes, "There are so many lessons that I still use from LLI.
 Two of the biggest are how to continue to use my gifts as an encourager on a team.
 Even when encouragement seems forced, it can still change the dynamic of a team or group of people!
 Thank you LLI for encouraging me in that gift.
 I also view multicultural teams as so beneficial now as well.
 I would not have learned how to work with people from other cultures if it wasn't for LLI.
 Such a gift!"

 As believers in Jesus Christ, it can feel as if we are constantly being squeezed dry by the pressures of the world.
 Take a second to think about the people you felt pressure from today, people that may have made you feel less than or ashamed.
 Did you disappoint someone?
 How did you feel about yourself afterwards?

 The lie we often tell ourselves is, “I disappointed someone, therefore I am a disappointing person”.

 This cycle becomes a search to make others happy through our behaviors so that we become a “good” person.
 It’s easy to fall into a dangerous cycle of people pleasing in order to make others happy.
 We can often justify this harmful behavior by calling it humility, or self-sacrifice, when in reality we are searching for our identity apart from Christ.
 This pattern will always lead to exhaustion and a desire to quit.

 We can also put negative pressure on ourselves, and easily get wrapped up in a continuous cycle of trying to work hard, and please God through our actions.
 God calls us to a life of holiness (1st Peter 1:16), but we cannot live that life without Him.
 He has promised His Spirit to guide us.
 He tells us that He will use our trials in order to build perseverance in us.